bswiswa/es6/notes.md

 const headersAndParagraphs = [...h, ...p];
 `
 We can then proceed to change the node list to an array and loop through it using the *Array.from()* method then *forEach* to loop.

+## Function Parameters
+### Rest parameters
+Rest parameters allow us to pass an arbitrary number of arguments into a function.
+Rest parameters use three dots like the spread operator.
+The spread operator transforms a structure into its constituent elements whilst rest parameters receive some single values and transform them into an array in the function call.

+Each function has a special *arguments* variable which is an object with keys corresponding to the parameters passed into a function.
+It is an array-like structure but not an array.

+ES5:
+`function isFullAge(){
+    //get array from arguments object
+    var argsArr = Array.prototype.slice.call(arguments);
+    //loop and calculate
+    argsArr.forEach(function(el){
+    console.log((2017 - el) >= 18);
+    });
+}
+`
+Even though isFullAge() is defined as taking no arguments, we can call it with variable numbers of arguments and it will still work. eg isFullAge(1980, 1987, 1982, 1900);

+ES6:
+We can specify the rest parameter operator as an argument in functions that take variable number of arguments.
+The rest parameter will transform the arguments into an array and then passes it into the function `function isFullAge(...years){
+    years.forEach(el=> console.log((2017-el) >= 18);
+}
+`
+The spread operator and rest parameters differ in the places that we use them.
+The spread operator can be used in a function call to expand a data structure being passed into its elements.
+The  rest parameter is used in a function declaration to make the function accept an arbitrary number of arguments.

+If we wanted to pass in the age limit dynamically to our isFullAge function here is how we would modify our functions in ES5 and ES6

+ES5:
+`function isFullAge(limit){
+    //get array from arguments object
+    var argsArr = Array.prototype.slice.call(arguments, 1);
+    //loop and calculate
+    argsArr.forEach(function(el){
+    console.log((2017 - el) >= limit);
+    });
+}
+`
+Notice that we only pass an extra argument to our slice function which specified the position at which we want to start cutting to get our array.
+In this case, we skip the limit in the *arguments* variable and get all our other arguments.

+ES6:
+`function isFullAge(limit, ...years){
+    years.forEach(el=> console.log((2017-el) >= limit);
+}
+`
+We just add the additional parameters before the rest parameter